How Many People Speak Spanish Language

 Under this rule, Castilian Spanish became the official language of all the invaded territories.
 They supported the literary work of the art of the Castilian language.
 Moreover, it was the first effort to define the grammar of the European Language.

-Can You Imagine How Many People Speak Spanish in the World?
+How Many People Speak Spanish in the World?

 Spanish is one of the top five most spoken languages in the world.
 Therefore, it is one of the thriving languages used in politics, businesses, tourism, and many other fields.